A Day In the Life of a Brownsburg Bus Driver

 It’s wise for the public to be cognizant of the fact that a school bus is 40 feet long.
 There’s eight feet to the bus behind the rear axle so when that turns, the part of that bus that’s behind the axle swings into the adjacent lane.
 Bottom line: exercise patience and give buses space.

 “I don’t think people realize that when they pull out in front of you or run your stop arm how many lives they are putting at risk because we cannot stop those buses on a dime,” Bottema adds.
-“People also don’t seem to recognize how serious a bus accident can be.
+“People also don’t seem to recognize how serious a bus accident can be until they see the Car Accident News.
 If it catches on fire, we have 90 seconds to get those kids off safely.
 That may not be a big deal when you only have 20 high school kids on a bus, but try getting 80 elementary kids off a bus in 90 seconds.”

 Massingale has also had her fair share of close calls.
 For example, she’s had semi-trucks coming off of I-74 not bother to yield to oncoming traffic and pull right out in front of her.
 She’s also had cars pass her and then immediately slam on their brakes to turn into a parking lot.